 iShares XIU is another all-equity ETF offered by BlackRock Canada.

 XIU does not track the performance of the equity markets of developed market countries in Europe.
 Instead, it follows the performance of the Canadian stock market.

 iShares XIU ETF holds the top 60 companies trading on the TSX in its portfolio based on market capitalization.
 On the other hand, iShares XEU ETF’s total holdings as of February 22, 2021, include 1,278 companies, therefore providing far greater diversity across different equities and countries

 iShares XEH is another all-equity ETF offered by BlackRock Canada that tracks equity securities’ performance in the developed market countries across Europe.

 iShares XEH has only one holding – iShares XEU ETF itself.
 Hence, its holdings are similar to iShares XEU ETF.

-The primary difference between iShares XEU ETF and iShares XEH ETF is that it tracks the same equity securities’ performance.
-Still, it provides investors with returns hedged to the Canadian dollar.
+The primary similarity between iShares XEU ETF and iShares XEH ETF is that it tracks the same equity securities’ performance.
+The main difference is that XEH provides investors with returns hedged to the Canadian dollar.